Dennis Banks: Early life

 When he was 17, Banks joined the US Air Force and was stationed in Japan.
 He was fascinated to be in a place where Europeans were the minority.
 During this period, in 1956 he was ordered to shoot to kill anti-base protesters during the Sunagawa Struggle.
 The events had a profound influence on him.

-Dishonorable discharge and return to Minnesota

-He married and had his first child.
 After he went AWOL, he was dishonorably discharged from the military.
 He returned to Minnesota, where he participated in a burglary, for which he was convicted, serving two and a half years in prison.